-Each white to off-white, capsule shaped tablet, debossed with "A70" on one side and "2800" on the other side of the tablet contains 91.37 mg of alendronate monosodium salt monohydrate, the molar equivalent of 70 mg of free acid, and 70 µg of cholecalciferol equivalent to 2800 International Units (IU) vitamin D3.
-Nonmedicinal ingredients: butylhydroxytoluene, colloidal anhydrous silica, copovidone, magnesium stearate, mannitol, medium chain triglycerides, microcrystalline cellulose, microcrystalline cellulose pellets, polyethylene glycol, polyvinyl alcohol - part hydrolyzed, sucrose, talc and titanium dioxide.
+Each white-to-off-white, capsule-shaped tablet debossed with "A70" on one side and "2800" on the other contains 91.37 mg of alendronate monosodium salt monohydrate, which is the molar equivalent of 70 mg of alendronate, and 70 µg of cholecalciferol equivalent to 2800 IU of vitamin D3.
+Nonmedicinal ingredients: butylhydroxytoluene, colloidal anhydrous silica, copovidone, magnesium stearate, mannitol, medium chain triglycerides, microcrystalline cellulose, microcrystalline cellulose pellets, polyethylene glycol, polyvinyl alcohol – part hydrolyzed, sucrose, talc, and titanium dioxide.

 70 mg/5,600 IU

-Each white to off-white, capsule shaped tablet, debossed with "A70" on one side and "5600" on the other side of the tablet contains 91.37 mg of alendronate monosodium salt monohydrate, the molar equivalent of 70 mg of free acid, and 140 µg of cholecalciferol 5600 International Units (IU) vitamin D3, Nonmedicinal ingredients: butylhydroxytoluene, colloidal anhydrous silica, copovidone, magnesium stearate, mannitol, medium chain triglycerides, microcrystalline cellulose, microcrystalline cellulose pellets, polyethylene glycol, polyvinyl alcohol - part hydrolyzed, sucrose, talc and titanium dioxide.
+Each white-to-off-white, capsule-shaped tablet debossed with "A70" on one side and "5600" on the other contains 91.37 mg of alendronate monosodium salt monohydrate, which the molar equivalent of 70 mg of alendronate, and 140 µg of cholecalciferol equal to 5600 IU of vitamin D3, Nonmedicinal ingredients: butylhydroxytoluene, colloidal anhydrous silica, copovidone, magnesium stearate, mannitol, medium chain triglycerides, microcrystalline cellulose, microcrystalline cellulose pellets, polyethylene glycol, polyvinyl alcohol – part hydrolyzed, sucrose, talc, and titanium dioxide.